Skip to main content

 • measures to reduce recreational fishing pressure on the packhorse rock lobster (Sagmariasus verreauxi).

-These proposals are part of Fisheries New Zealand’s integrated management approach to help address urchin barrens.
-This approach encompasses a suite of management initiatives aimed at restoring kelp forests and mitigating the adverse effects of urchin barrens.
-These measures follow the implementation of a range of tools to facilitate the removal of urchins.
+These proposals were part of Fisheries New Zealand’s integrated management approach to help address urchin barrens.
+This approach encompassed a suite of management initiatives aimed at restoring kelp forests and mitigating the adverse effects of urchin barrens.
+These proposed measures followed the implementation of a range of tools to facilitate the removal of urchins.

 Management measures which increase the abundance and size of urchin predators (including rock lobster and snapper) are needed to support kelp forest recovery in existing barrens and to prevent the formation of new urchin barrens.

-These proposals follow on from the 2023 sustainability review of CRA 1 in which the Minister reduced the catch settings.
-The 2023 sustainability review was in response to a 2022 High Court Judgment (linked below), and has been subject to further Judicial Review.
+These proposals followed on from the 2023 sustainability review of CRA 1 in which the minister reduced the catch settings.
+The 2023 sustainability review was in response to a 2022 High Court Judgment and has been subject to further Judicial Review.

 Discussion document and summary